Top 5 Branding Agencies in the World

 If you go beyond this scope, you may lose quite a lot of your and the agency’s precious time.
-So, if brand identity isn’t the only thing you want from the digital agency and you also want to design, say a website, make sure to mention it before the work starts.
+So, if brand identity isn’t the only thing you want from the digital agency and want to design, say, a website, make sure to mention it before the work starts.
 Otherwise, you will have to discuss it as a separate issue from the current scope of work.
 In a nutshell, you must understand what you need for your brand identity design and be as precise as possible about it.

 A contract is a must.
 Both for you and your creative agency, this document ensures both professionalism and proper results.
 In most cases, you will have to make a 50% upfront payment before the work on your project begins.
 Some agencies may require less, some more.
 But you should be prepared to pay upfront regardless.
 There are some contract templates written and vetted by design organizations.

 Once you settle all the questions, you should sign the contract and make the deposit needed for the digital marketing agency to get started.

 Unraveling the Creative Process

 As was mentioned previously, branding design processes can differ drastically from agency to agency.
 But, we’ll try to boil all this down to the most crucial points.
 While the picture drawn below may not be completely accurate, it represents how most branding agencies approach projects.

 When the goals are set and your company’s personality seems clear, branding experts will get going on research.
 This step is essential for all kinds of design tasks, whether a logo or a website.
 Research helps one immerse into the environment of the future brand and understand the peculiarities that will play a role in its potential success or failure.

 A brand strategy is crucial in showing which trajectory will enable the growth of a brand.
 Brand strategy development takes a mix of rational thinking and creative imagination.
 The reason is that creating a strategy must work for the company internally and for its clients externally.
 A brand strategy should clarify: